How To Clean Pet & Dog Urine From Artificial Grass

 Store-Bought Artificial Turf Cleaner

 We need to be careful about what we put in our artificial grass.
 A dog urine odor eliminator or cleaner that has harmful chemicals could be dangerous, not only to the artificial grass itself but to those who walk on it.
+As pet owners, we want to make sure that we are using the best artificial grass cleaner for pets.

 Simple Green Outdoor Dog and Cat Odor Eliminator is a non-toxic, natural, and biodegradable artificial glass cleaner that is safe to use both inside and outside your home.
 You can use it on any surface of artificial grass, whether it be a patio, deck, or a backyard.
 It won’t damage the grass in any way.